 Weddings and civil partnerships

-The government has announced that small weddings and civil partnership ceremonies can take place from 4 July 2020.
+The government allowed small weddings and civil partnership ceremonies to take place from 4 July 2020 onwards.
 There are restrictions in place, including a limit on the number of people who can attend the ceremony, and social distancing measures will apply.

-We recommend that you read the government guidance for small marriages and civil partnerships, it explains all of the restrictions and measures.
+If you're considering going ahead with your ceremony it's important to read the government guidance for small marriages and civil partnerships, this explains all of the restrictions and measures.

 If your ceremony is due to take place before 30 September we'll already have contacted you to discuss your options.
 This could include rearranging to a later date, if that's what you would prefer.
 Our registrar service can also advise you about the new guidance, to help you to make a decision about whether you want your wedding to go ahead.